lorenzomaiuri-dev/tarots-os/README.md

 ## 📲 Availability

-Tarots AI is currently in active development.
+Tarots OS is currently in active development.
 We are preparing for a public release on all major open platforms.

 <div align="center">